🔍 공개 퀴즈 검색

 What makes evidence strong?

-1. It supports any claim regardless of relevance
+1. It supports any claim regardless of topic

 What is a claim of policy?